goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.2-clustering/README.md

 # Exercise 2 - Introduction to Ansible Tower Clustering

-With version 3.1 Ansible Tower introduced clustering, replacing the redundancy solution configured with the active-passive nodes.
+With version 3.1 Ansible Tower introduced clustering, replacing the redundancy solution configured with active-passive nodes.
 Clustering is sharing load between Tower nodes/instances.
 Each Tower instance is able to act as an entry point for UI and API access.

 > **Tip**
 >
-> Using a load balancer in front of the Tower nodes like in this lab is
+> Using a load balancer in front of the Tower nodes is
 > possible, but optional because an Ansible Tower cluster can be
 > accessed via all Tower instances.